-Skip the history and shop 1970s disco fashion clothing.
+Skip the history and shop 1970s disco fashion clothing:

 70s Disco Fashion

-Disco clothing, like the decade itself, brought far-flung fashions together like no other movement had.
-In hot nightclubs like Studio 54, Funhouse and Xenon in New York City or the Palace in Paris, dressing for a disco was a chance to wear your personality, much like a costume.
-With flashing lights, spinning disco ball and loud music, a chance for conversation were minimal so the disco costume had to say it all.
+Disco clothing, like the ’70s, brought far-flung fashions together like no other movement had.
+In hot nightclubs like Studio 54, Funhouse, and Xenon in New York City or The Palace in Paris, dressing for a disco was a chance to wear your personality, much like a costume.
+With flashing lights, a spinning disco ball, and loud music, chances for conversation were minimal, so the disco costume had to say it all.

-As such, disco clothing was hardly confined to the dance floor: its elements trickled down to 70s street fashion and even workwear.
+As such, disco clothing was hardly confined to the dance floor: its elements trickled down to ‘70s street fashion and even workwear.
 The 1970s kicked off the age of casual, and fashion has never been the same.
 Jeans at work and short-shorts by night?
 You’ve got disco to thank!

-Disco fashion, and 1970s fashion more broadly is notable for its lack of distinction between mens- and womenswear.
+Disco fashion, and 1970s fashion more broadly, is notable for its lack of distinction between men’s and women’s wear.
 Certain elements leaned one way or another — not many men in wrap dresses! — but the hairstyles, accessories, and overall silhouettes were more androgynous than anything the squares had seen.

 1970s Women’s Disco Clothing